-Colour, graph and vowels
+Colour, shape and vowels

-Since 1991 Inez Michiels has come up with the idea to reproduce these genetic words by means of musical and coloured graphic forms (in sum there are 64 possible combinations) that can be compared mutual with each other.
-Of these 64 form – and colour combinations, as a matter of fact, was made a very beautiful screen print poster in 8 colours.
+Since 1991 Inez Michiels has come up with the idea to reproduce these genetic words by means of musical and coloured graphic shapes (in sum there are 64 possible combinations) that can be compared mutual with each other.
+Of these 64 shape and colour combinations, as a matter of fact, was made a very beautiful screen print poster in 8 colours.
 One is able to consider it as a splendid example of how language and art can be transformed to an artistic whole.

 Notes on English translation

 (1) Van Toverlantaarn tot Multimedia.
 Literally: from projector to multimedia, exposition organised by the Karel De Grote Hogeschool, Antwerp, in which Inez Michiels and Ferre Alpaerts participated.

 (2) Religie, Filosofie en Semantiek.
 Translation: Religion, Phylosophy and Semantics.